 If you live near to a public open space or to agricultural land used for pasture, it’s doubly important to prevent the spread of hemlock – the poisons held in the stems, roots, leaves, flowers and seeds are just as lethal to livestock as they are to humans.

-If you decide to tackle the hemlock yourself, make sure you do your research thoroughly and get kitted up for the work to help prevent injury or poisoning from happening.
+If you decide to tackle the hemlock weed control yourself, make sure you do your research thoroughly and get kitted up for the work to help prevent injury or poisoning from happening.
 However, it is sensible to seek professional help to get rid of hemlock on your property, and at PBA Solutions we can provide an efficient service that can include full removal of the toxic waste from site.

 Depending on the situation and context, we can either physically remove the plants in their entirety or conduct herbicide treatments using professional standard equipment and chemicals.
 All of our technicians are trained and experienced, so you can be assured that we will use chemicals safely and appropriately.